70 Useful Davinci Resolve Keyboard Shortcuts for Every DaVinci User

 • Previous clip: ↓ (downwards arrow)

-• Disable/Enable Current Node: Ctrl/Cmd+D
+• Disable/Enable Current Node: Ctrl/Cmd + D

-• Disable/Enable All Nodes: Alt/Opt+D
+• Disable/Enable All Nodes: Alt/Opt + D

-• Bypass all grades: Shift+D
+• Bypass all grades: Shift + D

-• Previous Node: Shift+Alt+;
+• Previous Node: Shift + Alt + ;

-• Next Node: Shift+Alt+’
+• Next Node: Shift + Alt + ’

-DaVinci Resolve Shortcuts for Views and Displays
+Views and Displays

-• Zoom to Fit: Shift+Z
+• Zoom to Fit: Shift + Z

-• Full-Screen Viewer: Shift+F
+• Full-Screen Viewer: Shift + F

-• Cinema Viewer: Ctrl/Cmd+F
+• Cinema Viewer: Ctrl/Cmd + F

-• Retime Controls: Ctrl/Cmd+R
+• Retime Controls: Ctrl/Cmd + R

-• Loop/Unloop: Ctrl/Cmd+/
+• Loop/Unloop: Ctrl/Cmd + /

-DaVinci Resolve Shortcuts for Marking:
+DaVinci Resolve Shortcuts Marking

 • Set mark In: I